Student Volunteer Forces: History

 The students individually supported the local enlistment and served as soldiers of the Armed Forces.
 A number of female students were also appointed as nurses.
 The student soldiers went down to Daegu and were once again organized into 10 divisions of the armed forces and their subordinate units.
-The student soldiers made great achievements in the Nakdong River Defense Line, which was considered as the last fortress.
+The student soldiers had great achievements in the Nakdong River Defense Line, which was considered as the last fortress.
 About 700 of them were transferred to UN troops in Busan in mid-July.
 After graduating, they went to Japan and went on a regular operation in Incheon Landing Operation on September 15.
 In addition, the 22nd and 26th Regiments of the 3rd Infantry Division of the ROK Army, and the 15th Regiment of the 1st Infantry Division of the ROK Army filled the majority of the recruits with the student soldiers from the middle of July.
 At the beginning of August, the newly formed 25th of June cohort, in Daegu also filled most of the troop vacancies with student soldiers.

 In early August, about 1,500 students from the army headquarters of the Army headquarters in Daegu soon joined the South Korean Armed Forces in Milyang.
 They penetrated the enemy's rear area and began guerrilla warfare.
 Among them, the 1st Battalion was involved in a landing operation in Yeongdeok District, Gyeongsangbuk-do, and 100 of the enemy were killed.
 The 2nd, 3rd and 5th battalions were deployed to the Taebaek mountain range from early October and cleared the enemy who fled.
 After that, they were deployed into the Honam district again from December, and the remaining enemy were removed.
 The school graduates also accomplished a great deal by carrying out pre-emptive activities for the residents in the vulnerable area south of the 38th parallel in the restoration area, where spies were often found.